You've seen Star Wars: The Rise of Skywalker. Now how do you channel your Star Wars fandom?

 Go deeper into the Star Wars galaxy on Disney Plus

 In February, the seventh season of the popular animated Clone Wars series comes to the service after a six-year gap, and the movie Solo: A Star Wars Story lands a few months later in July.
-The first season of The Mandalorian (with the adorable Baby Yoda) wraps up by year's end, and a yet-unnamed Cassian Andor Rogue One spin-off series is in the works.
+The first season of The Mandalorian (with the adorable Baby Yoda) wraps up by year's end, and an as-yet-unnamed Cassian Andor Rogue One spin-off series is in the works.

 What's more, you don't have to pay full price.
 From a free one-year deal from Verizon to a discount bundle with Hulu, you can save some money on your Disney Plus subscription.